trevclaridge/Drone-Drifters/Core Mechanics/Drone Combat/Drone Statistics.md

 ## Speed

 Drifters glide on the thought plane, but drones need to burn hard in the real.
 Speed is a drone's tool for that burn, acting as their main movement stat.
 During an activation, a drone can move up to its Speed in hexes.
-Drones must move in the direction they are facing, which is determined by their Maneuverability.
-Certain abilities or traits may add to or subtract from a drone's Speed, allow further or short movement.
+Certain abilities or traits may add to or subtract from a drone's Speed, allowing further or shorter movement.

+Drones can only move in the forward direction, however, meaning they needs some mechanism for turning.
+Speed also governs a drone's ability to turn in space, referred to as **Maneuvering**.
+Instead of using a point of Speed to move forward, a drone can instead using the point in a *maneuver* to rotate one hex face in either direction from its current forward hex face.
+After the maneuver is completed, the drone will have a new forward hex face, and can move forward with an additional point of Speed as normal, or it can proceed to maneuver to rotate a greater arc.
+A "maneuver 6" would represent a full 360° rotation (necessary for some special abilities).

+Speed indicates the total combined movements and maneuvers a drone can perform (in any order) during an activation.

 ## Armor